Stochastic Batch Acquisition: A Simple Baseline for Deep Active Learning: Background Problem Setting

-\textbf{Acquisition Functions.} These scoring functions were introduced to be used for single-point acquisition:
+These scoring functions were introduced for single-point acquisition:

-For deep learning in particular, single-point acquisition is computationally expensive, and it was assumed deep learning models rarely change much after adding a single additional point to the training set (but cf.\ \Cref{fig:bald_full_rank_correlations}).
-Thus, single-point acquisition functions were trivially expanded to acquisition batches: the most commonly-used batch acquisition function naively selects the highest \batchvar scoring points
+For deep learning in particular, single-point acquisition is computationally expensive due to retraining the model for every acquired sample.
+Moreover, it also means that labelling can only happen sequentially instead of in bulk.
+Thus, single-point acquisition functions were expanded to multi-point acquisition via acquisition batches in batch active learning.
+The most naive batch acquisition function selects the highest \batchvar scoring points

+Maximizing this sum is equivalent to taking the top-k scoring points, which cannot account for the interactions between points in an acquisition batch because individual points are scored independently.
+For example, if the most informative point is duplicated in the pool set, all instances will be acquired, which is likely wasteful when we assume no label noise (see also Figure 1 in \citet{kirsch2019batchbald}).